Giant African snail

 Appearance

-• Adults: Large shells are usually between 50mm and 100 mm long, but can be up to 200 mm and weigh up to 1 kg.
+• Adults: Large shells usually between 50mm and 100 mm long, but can be up to 200 mm and weigh up to 1 kg.
 The shell is long and conical-shaped, half as wide as long, generally light brown with alternating brown and cream bands and faint yellowish vertical markings on the upper ridges or whorls.
 Diet and environment influence shell colour variations.
 There is a golden variety with a yellow body and shell.
 Fully grown snails have 7 to 9 whorls on their shells (Figures 1 and 2).

 Host plants in Australia